williamc99/TwitterVerse/README.md

 Note: The .txt files rdata.txt, data.txt, small_data, were examples of the Twitter user inputs.
 The files query1.txt, query2.txt, etc were examples of the input for search queries.

-All rights reserved to Mario Badr, Jennifer Campbell, Tom Fairgrieve, Diane Horton, Michael Liut, Jacqueline Smith, and Anya Tafliovich (2020).
+All starter code rights reserved to Mario Badr, Jennifer Campbell, Tom Fairgrieve, Diane Horton, Michael Liut, Jacqueline Smith, and Anya Tafliovich (2020).